 How much does Teampay cost?

 We have pricing to fit every size company's budget.
 Every month we save our customers days of employee time, yet our pricing plans start at a fraction of that.
-We bill on a monthly basis, and the cost varies based on the number of transactions.
+The cost varies based on the number of transactions.
 For more information on pricing, reach out to us at email@example.com.